joaotendeiro/Java-TicTacToe/README.md

 # Java-TicTacToe

-Most is not my code, just followed [this tutorial](https://www.youtube.com/watch?v=nOyPmAVtceQ).
+This is a simple tic tac toe written in java(Inspired in [this tutorial](https://www.youtube.com/watch?v=nOyPmAVtceQ)).

 Notes:
 > JFrame is being used to help with the graphical interfaces.